-Master of Arts in Political Science: Comparative and Swiss Politics
+Master of Arts in Political Science: Swiss and Comparative Politics

 What are the special aspects of the Swiss political system as compared to other political systems around the world?